PEACE with Anxiety Podcast Episode 8

 One of the biggest mindset blocks that prevents you from feeling calm is Perfectionism.
 You know, that nagging voice in your head that says everything has to be flawless or it's not worth doing at all?
 Yeah, that's the one we're tackling first.

 Now, I know many of you can relate to that relentless drive to get everything just right, so let's take a closer look at how perfectionism might be holding you back.
-So, if this is you if you're constantly striving for flawlessness in everything you do, from your work to your personal relationships.
-If You beat yourself up over the smallest mistakes and set impossibly high standards that you can never quite reach.
+So, if this is you, if you're constantly striving for flawlessness in everything you do, from your work to your personal relationships.
+If you beat yourself up over the smallest mistakes and set impossibly high standards that you can never quite reach.
 Well, that would be very important for you.

 Well, here's the thing about perfectionism—it's not just about wanting to do your best.
 It's about fearing anything less than perfect.
 And that fear?
 It's like fuel for your anxiety fire.
 And yes, striving for excellence can be admirable, but perfectionism often comes with a heavy cost.
 It can lead to chronic stress, self-criticism, and a never-ending cycle of dissatisfaction with yourself, with others and with the whole world.
 And unfortunately in many cases, perfectionism and anxiety go hand in hand.
 The relentless pressure to meet impossibly high standards can fuel feelings of inadequacy and fear of failure, which then intensifies anxiety symptoms.
 You may find yourself trapped in a constant state of anxiety, always worrying about whether you're good enough, and you might obsessively check and recheck your work, setting unrealistic standards for yourself and others, move on to the next thing without taking a break or even without celebrating your last achievement.